fostermadeco/fm-website-starter/README.md

 # Foster Made Front End Starter Project

-Example project of front end assets using Laravel Mix.
+Example project of front end assets using Vagrant and Laravel Mix.

 ## What is included